mfrachet/create-frontend-framework/book/templating/first-component.md

 # Creating our first component

-In [Display the template in the DOM](/templating/content-in-dom.html), we have displayed `Hello Marvin Frachet` in the browser using template litterals.
+In [Display the template in the DOM](/templating/content-in-dom.html), we have displayed `Hello Marvin Frachet` in the browser using template literals.

-It's great but as any other frameworks, we need to have `components` for code reusability.
-We don't want to rely on simple `div` or `p` HTML elements.
+It's great but as any descent framework, we need to have `components` for code reusability.
+We don't want to rely on simple HTML elements.

 In our context we will create `component` that will be functions.